OnArrow/recite_word/Lesson/Part 01/07/Lesson 62.md

 ```

 ```
-What's matter with Jimmy?
+What's the matter with Jimmy?
 Does she have a headache?

 She doesn't have a headache, she has a measles